Dan Coats: Director of National Intelligence (2017–2019)

 negative effects of environmental degradation and climate change."

 Reporting to Congress in January 2019, the subject advised that Russia acting in concert with their allies will use novel strategies that build on their previous experience in election meddling.
 In July 2019, Coats appointed an election security "czar," Shelby Pierson, to oversee efforts across intelligence agencies.
 She is the first to have that role.
 Coats also directed other intelligence agencies to appoint executives to coordinate election security.

 During his tenure Coats sometimes took public positions that conflicted with Trump's statements or actions.
 Areas of disagreement included Russia, and particularly Russia's interference in the 2016 election, as well as North Korea and Iran.
 On July 28, 2019, following multiple anonymous reports that he was about to be let go, Trump announced on Twitter that Coats would depart on August 15 and that he would nominate U.S. Representative John Ratcliffe (R-Texas) to replace him as Director of National Intelligence.

-There has been speculation that Coats's firing as DNI was connected to the intelligence community's response to the Trump telephone conversation with Ukrainian President Volodymyr Zelenskyy on July 25, 2019.
-Coats's dismissal was three days later.
-This sequence of events was not understood at the time, because details of the call, which resulted in the impeachment inquiry against Trump, were not then yet public.
+Later, it was revealed that Trump had spoken by phone to Ukrainian President Volodymyr Zelenskyy on July 25, three days before Trump fired Coats.
+(Trump was impeached for pressuring Ukraine.)
+When the Ukraine scandal came to light, some speculated that Coats's firing had been related to the Ukraine phone call.

 Political positions

 Gun laws

 On multiple occasions, Coats has supported gun control measures.
-In 1991, he voted in favor of the Biden-Thurmond Violent Crime Control Act of 1991.
+In 1991, he voted in favor of the Biden-Thurmond Violent Crime Control Act.
 This act, which did not become law, would have created a waiting period for handgun purchases and placed a ban on assault weapons.
 Subsequently, he supported the Brady Handgun Violence Prevention Act that President Clinton signed into law in 1993.
 The legislation imposed a waiting period before a handgun could be transferred to an individual by a licensed dealer, importer, or manufacturer.
 This waiting period ended when the computerized instant check system came online.
 Coats also supported Feinstein Amendment 1152 to the Violent Crime Control and Law Enforcement Act of 1993.
 The purpose of the Feinstein Amendment was to "restrict the manufacture, transfer, and possession of certain semiautomatic assault weapons and large capacity ammunition feeding devices".

-In April 2013, Coats was one of forty-six senators to vote against passage of a bill which would have expanded background checks for gun buyers.
+In April 2013, Coats was one of 46 senators to vote against passage of a bill which would have expanded background checks for gun buyers.
 Coats voted with 40 Republicans and five Democrats to stop the passage of the bill.